The City’s two wastewater treatment plants treat approximately 5 million gallons of wastewater per day to a very high standard of water quality.

 Management District, in order to begin using this reuse water for irrigation.

-The construction the transmission mains is being paid solely by the City with no cooperative funds from the Southwest Florida Water Management District and is in the process of design.
+The construction of the transmission mains is being paid solely by the City with no cooperative funds from the Southwest Florida Water Management District and is in the process of design.
 Currently the majority of this water is discharged to the Peace Creek Canal which flows into the Peace River on its way to Charlotte Harbor, which helps the river meet its minimum flows due to over-pumpage of the aquifer.

 The level of treatment received by reclaimed water makes it acceptable for the following uses: